beginning of content

 How is endometriosis treated?

-Endometriosis is usually be treated with hormone-based treatment.
+Endometriosis is usually treated with hormone-based medicines.
 This helps to regulate oestrogen to:

-These therapies are usually contraceptive and prevent pregnancy.
+These therapies are usually contraceptive, like the oral contraceptive pill ('the pill') or a contraceptive implant or an intrauterine device (IUD) and prevent pregnancy.

 If you have endometriosis, you can also have surgery to remove the tissue.